-Help Me Grow (HMG) Fund - The Help Me Grow (HMG) Fund is used to account for revenue received from Federal, State, and local funding and expended to support family-centered services for infants and toddlers to age 3 with developmental delay, disability, or a medical condition likely to result in a delay or disability.
-It also provides first time expectant or new parents the information and support they need to be prepared for the birth of their child and provides ongoing education and support for families to maximize their child's health and development to age 3.
+Help Me Grow (HMG) Fund - The Help Me Grow (HMG) Fund is used to account for revenue received from Federal, State, and local funding and expended to support family-centered services for infants and toddlers to age 3 with developmental delay, disability, or a medical condition likely to result in a delay or disability through the Ohio Department of Developmental Disability's Early Intervention Program..
+State Funding also supports the operation of the Help Me Grow Central Intake and Referral functions for 17 NW Ohio Counties as a subgrantee to Bright Beginnings out of Cuyahoga County (they are the lead grantee funded by the Ohio Department of Health).